Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Binary instructions

-At the lowest level, a programming can directly inform a computer what it should do by sending binary instructions directly to the processor.
+At the lowest level, a program directly informs a computer what it should do by sending binary instructions to the processor.

 --